 MAP Family Support connects family members of addict/alcoholics in supportive, private online groups.
 Finding others who share and understand your situation makes all the difference.

 Add a proven post-treatment recovery support program to your treatment plan.
-Improve your outcomes and measure your success with robust data on all aspects of your program.
+Improve your outcomes and measure your success with robust data on all aspects of your program, your facility and your alumni.

 Recent Recovery Blog Posts